dajobe/librdf/HACKING.md

 Switches
 --------

-If using if() else() blocks on an enumeration, don't do that, use a switch() which GCC can use to find missing cases when they get added.
+If using if else chains on an enumeration, don't do that, use a `switch()` which GCC can use to find missing cases when they get added.

     switch(enum_var) {
       case ENUM_1: